-Although traveled to another hemisphere this summer, the group felt right at home in the dancing cultures of Chile and Argentina.
+Although they traveled to another hemisphere this summer, Ballroom Dance felt right at home in the dancing cultures of Chile and Argentina.
 Full of visits to ornate theaters and of workshops with talented dancers, this tour was the perfect welcome for the group’s first time in South America.
 With help from many sponsors and dance schools, the Ballroom Dance Company performed ten full shows and did five workshops with dancers of all skill levels.

 Wherever they went, members of the Ballroom Dance Company found others who had their same love for dance.
 In Santiago, Chile, the group joined the dancers of La Academia de Danza de José Luis Tejo and the children of Colegio Liahona at the Gimnasio Municipal de Macul for a workshop.
 “They were all great, and we got to work with people from all ages and see how excited they were that we came,” says BYU dancer Helen Brimley.

 The group also held a workshop with Antulaf, a school where young girls do formation ballroom dancing without partners, at a recreation center nestled in the hills around Hualqui, Chile.
 Dancing with the Ballroom Dance Company men provided a first-time opportunity for them to dance with a partner.
 “It was really good to see these girls enjoying their time even though they didn’t have a partner, which is really hard for ballroom dance,” says BYU dancer Ciara Transtrum.
 “And it reminded me how fortunate I am to have men willing to dance.”